geosoft-as/jsonwelllogformat/Excel/README.md

 # Open JSON Well Log files in MS/Excel

-With the simple macro available here, files in the JSON Well Log Format can be opened in Microsoft Excel in two simple steps:
+With the macro available here files in the JSON Well Log Format can be opened in Excel in two simple steps:

 <img hspace="20" width="1000" src="https://jsonwelllogformat.org/images/excel3.png">